SRSG-Workshops/spreadsheets/_episodes/04-quality-control.md

 >
 > > ## Solution
 1. Select `weight_grams` column.
-2. In the main Excel menu bar, click `Home` > `Conditional Formatting...` choose `New rule`.
+2. In the main Excel menu bar, click `Home` > `Conditional Formatting...` choose `New rule` (in LibreOffice from the `Format` menu, select `Conditional` and then `Color scale`.
     ![Image of Conditional Formatting - adding new rule](../fig/conditional-formatting-new-rule.png)
 3. In the `New Formatting Rule` window, apply any `2-Color Scale` formatting rule.
+(In LibreOffice select `Color scale (2 entries)` from the top-middle drop-down list and click `OK`.
     ![Image of Conditional Formatting - 2-colour scale](../fig/conditional-formatting-2-colour-scale.png)
-4. Now we can scan through and different colors will stand out.
+4. Now we can scan through the column and different colours will stand out.
 Do you notice any strange values?
 5. Cells that contain non-numerical values are not coloured making them easier to spot.
    This includes both the cells where the letter "g" was included and the empty cells.
-They show up at either at the top or at the bottom of the data but may not be as easy to spot if you have a very large dataset and have to scroll up and down a lot.
+They show up at either at the top or at the bottom of the data but may not be as easy to spot if you have a very large dataset and have to scroll a lot.
        ![Image of Conditional Formatting - result](../fig/conditional-formatting-result.png)
 > {: .solution}
 {: .challenge}